 Your practitioner will then suggest a suitable treatment plan to decrease the level of HPL.

-Information on pricing can be found here.
+Information on test pricing can be found here.